 We allow pupils to follow their own ideas.
 In order to become skilled, confident problem solvers, we want to give pupils the opportunity to apply their thoughts to solve problems and through doing so, build up an awareness of problem solving strategies which will give them the confidence to meet future challenges.

 Our aim is to create a harmonious community of learners where all pupils are valued.

 What will pupils learn?

 You will develop the ability to

-- use and apply mathematics effectively in everyday situations
+- use and apply mathematics effectively

 - set out mathematical problems clearly using the appropriate symbols

 - organise and present information in a variety of forms (e.g. tabular or graphical)